graffiti-garden/graffiti-server/README.md

 exposes the Graffiti database API via a websocket served at `app.DOMAIN`.
 The API consists of 4 basic functions:

 - `update`: lets users insert JSON objects into the database or replace objects they have inserted.
-- `delete`: lets users remove objects they have put in the database.
+- `remove`: lets users remove objects they have put in the database.
 - `subscribe`: returns all database entries matching a [MongoDB query](https://www.mongodb.com/docs/manual/tutorial/query-documents/) and then continues to stream new matches as they arrive.
 - `unsubscribe`: stops streaming results from a particular `subscribe` request.